ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/black-pink-world-tour-tickets.markdown

   \ May 22.</p>\n"
 section2-content: "<p>Here’s your chance - NME and Kia Motors UK are giving 10 lucky\
   \ fans the chance to witness the trailblazing Korean girl-group up close.</p>\n\
-  <p>Five winners will receive two standing ‘golden circle zone’ tickets each, which\
+  <p>Five winners will receive two standing tickets each, which include the option\
-  \ include the option to attend soundcheck before the concert and a ‘send-off’ after\
+  \ to attend soundcheck before the concert and a ‘send-off’ after the concert.
+Another\
-  \ the concert.
-Another five winners, meanwhile, will win two standing ‘golden circle\
+  \ five winners, meanwhile, will win two standing tickets each, which also come with\
-  \ zone’ tickets each, which also come with the option of attending soundcheck.</p>\n"
+  \ the option of attending soundcheck.</p>\n"
 section3-content: "<p>To be in the running to catch BLACKPINK’s first ever London\
   \ show, fill in the form below.</p>\n<p>Good luck!</p>\n"
 entry-title: "Win tickets to BLACKPINK 2019 WORLD TOUR with Kia [IN YOUR AREA]!"